nataly-paredes/Financial-Analysis/README.md

 ## 📖 The Business Story

-A mid-size logistics and distribution company had a profitability problem — revenue was growing at 8% YoY, but **net margin was shrinking**.
+A mid-size logistics and distribution company had a profitability problem, revenue was growing at 8% YoY, but **net margin was shrinking**.
 Leadership knew something was wrong but couldn't pinpoint where.

 As the Data Analyst on this engagement, I was asked to:
 1. Analyze P&L data across business units and cost centers
 2. Identify where margin erosion was happening and why
-3. Build a financial dashboard that told the story clearly — not just what happened, but what it means and what to do about it
+3. Build a financial dashboard that told the story clearly, not just what happened, but what it means and what to do about it
 4. Forecast the next two quarters using historical trend data

 ---